The tools that the best product managers use daily to perform better.

 Confluence Good for: Documentation and collaboration Cost: Check out their customizable price page GA rating: 4.4/5 Number of collaborators: 10-20,000

-Jira Good for: Accountability and clarity in task management, great integrations with code version control repository tools Cost: Free for up to 10 users.
+Jira Good for: Accountability and clarity in task management, great integrations with code version control repository tools and project management tools.
+Cost: Free for up to 10 users.
 Standard, premium and enterprise pricing available GA rating: 4.4/5 Number of collaborators: 10-20,000

 SpongeBob and Patrick, peanut butter and jelly, Confluence and Jira.
 Confluence, the collaborative documentation wiki, and Jira, the issue- and task-tracking software, make one of the world’s greatest duos.
 The short answer is that, together, they make it easier for engineers to complete their work.
 Their tasks — and everything they need to know to complete them — are in one place.

 Engineering primarily owns product development and are often the users of Jira, while PMs support them in their development work through breaking down the work, sequencing it, and helping with solution discovery.
-Jira can be used to align on the daily progress and remove roadblocks.
+Jira can be used as an agile project management tool to align on the daily progress and remove roadblocks.

 How you use both tools depends on your framework, but Confluence and Jira complement each other primarily in two ways: